-What is a Payroll Tax Holiday?
+What is Payroll Tax Holiday?

-Payroll taxes are typically taken out of your paycheck.
+Payroll taxes are taken out of your paycheck.
 The money is then used to fund specific government programs, such as welfare and unemployment benefits for the unemployed.
-When it comes to payroll cuts, there are two parts - Social Security (or OASDI) and Medicare (also known as FICA taxes).
+When it comes to payroll cuts, there are two parts - Social Security Tax (or OASDI) and Medicare (also known as FICA taxes).
 The percentage that you pay depends on what you earn in any given year.

 When it was first introduced in 2011, it involved only employees who earned less than $106,800 per year.
 This report meant that anyone making over this amount would not receive any relief from these taxes at all.
 The new rules of this tax will apply to each individual's earnings rather than their total income to avoid penalizing those with joint incomes or single parents working two jobs to make ends meet.

-Facts About the Payroll Tax Holiday?
+What are the Facts About the Payroll Tax Holiday?

 A payroll cut holiday is a temporary reduction in Social Security and Medicare taxes deducted from every paycheck.
 It is a measure taken to stimulate the economy by creating jobs and raising wages.
 One recent example of this was in 2011, when President Obama enacted legislation that would reduce employee taxes for two years (until January 2013).
-This report means employees will pay only one-fourth or six percent of their ordinary share on these taxes for those two years.
+This report means employees will pay one-fourth or six percent of their ordinary share on these deferred taxes for those two years.

 It was then signed into law on February 17, 2010, as part of the Tax Relief, Unemployment Insurance Reauthorization, and Job Creation Act of 2010.
 The United States Congress decided to extend the payroll-tax break for 160 million Americans until December 31, 2020.
 They also expanded eligibility by reducing social security payroll taxes on earnings up to $132,900 from 12.40% to 11.28%.

 What are Eligibility Requirements for Payroll Tax Holiday?